Luana Waikiki

 No analysis available

-Public remarks explicitly mention hotel cardkey access, confirming the presence of card/fob electronic access to the building with high confidence.
+Listings explicitly reference hotel cardkey access, confirming the presence of card/fob electronic entry for the building.

-Evidence supports that Luana Waikiki offers on-site security: 13 of 20 MLS listings have the SECGUA amenity checked and several public remarks explicitly state "24-hour security", "24 hour staff/security", and "evening security patrol".
-Mentions appear across multiple listings and agents (not limited to a single entry), so the building-level security guard/service is considered a reliable feature.
+Strong evidence that Luana Waikiki provides on-site security: 14/20 MLS listings previously checked SECGUA and multiple current remarks explicitly state “24-hour security”, “24 hour staff/security”, and “security cameras, evening security patrol”.
+Mentions appear across listings from different agents and include both '24-hour security' and references to patrols and cameras, so the evidence is consistent rather than isolated copy/paste.

-Multiple listings mention evening security patrols and 24-hour staff/security, which aligns with a security patrol/patrolled building; this supports a high confidence true.
+Multiple remarks mention evening security patrols and 24-hour staff/security, supporting that the building has a security patrol/patrolled presence.

 No analysis available